What is Montessori Education?

 Why do we refer to a child or the classroom as being normalized?

 The term normalized child is used to describe a child who has adjusted to the order of a Montessori classroom and can engage in his/her own learning.
 Within this environment, their true nature can be expressed.
-Typical characteristics of a “normalized child” include calm, confident, grounded, enthusiastic about learning and positive towards others.
+Typical characteristics of a “normalized child” include calm, confident, grounded, enthusiastic about learning and positive attitude towards others.
 This takes time to accomplish, usually several months, hence the reason we don’t allow visitors and/or parents in the classroom for the first eight weeks of school.